-Successful Applicants must submit a pre-proposal electronically to the Coordinating Board staff.
-Instructions for completing a pre-proposal are detailed in Section 5.
-Once submitted, the Coordinating Board staff will send an electronic notification to the Applicant indicating that the pre-proposal has been received.
+Successful Applicants must submit a Pre-Proposal electronically to Coordinating Board staff.
+Instructions for completing a Pre-Proposal are detailed in Section 5.
+Once submitted, Coordinating Board staff will send an electronic notification to the Applicant indicating that the Pre-Proposal has been received.
 If notification is not received, it is the submitting party's responsibility to contact the Point of Contact to investigate the submission.

-The pre-proposals will be reviewed and evaluated by the Coordinating Board staff review team.
-The review team will evaluate each pre-proposal for adherence to the established priorities and potential merit.
-A pre-proposal may be rejected if it fails to meet any requirement of this RFA.
-The Point of Contact may seek clarification from the Applicant at any time, and failure to respond within a reasonable time frame is cause for rejection of a pre-proposal.
-Once the staff evaluation is completed, invitations to submit an Application will be sent electronically on or before April 14, 2014.
+The Pre-Proposals will be reviewed and evaluated by the Coordinating Board staff review team.
+The review team will evaluate each Pre-Proposal for adherence to the established priorities and potential merit.
+A Pre-Proposal may be rejected if it fails to meet any requirement of this RFA.
+The Point of Contact may seek clarification from the Applicant at any time, and failure to respond within a reasonable length of time is cause for rejection of a Pre-Proposal.
+Once the staff evaluation is completed, invitations to submit an Application will be sent electronically on or before April 18, 2016.